 - Heading level two.
 If the document is a novel file, the header level indicates the start of a new chapter.
 Chapter numbers can be inserted automatically when exporting the manuscript.

 - Heading level three.
 If the document is a novel file, the header level indicates the start of a new scene.
-Scene numbers or scene separators can be inserted automatically when exporting the manuscript, so you can use the title field as a working title for your scenes.
+Scene numbers or scene separators can be inserted automatically when exporting the manuscript, so you can use the title field as a working title for your scenes if you wish.

 - Heading level four.
 If the document is a novel file, the header level indicates the start of a new section.
-Scene titles can be replaced by separators or removed when exporting the manuscript, so you can use the title field as a working title for your sections.
+Section titles can be replaced by separators or removed when exporting the manuscript, so you can use the title field as a working title for your sections if you wish.

 The space after the